Police: 74-year-old suspect planned Butler County robbery; gun, cash recovered

 According to the police report, when officers arrived at her house, Mayers was with her sister.
 She said, "I know why you're here."

-When the officer replied "Why is that?," Mayers replied, "The bank, AurGroup, I did it."
+When the officer said "Why is that?," Mayers replied, "The bank, AurGroup, I did it."

 Mayers made the statement recorded on the officer's body camera at 3:06 p.m., less than two hours after the robbery was reported at 1:31 p.m..